Linguistic-Data-Consortium/webtrans24/docs/cors.md

 ## Howto

-Go to the [Buckets](https://console.aws.amazon.com/s3/buckets) section of the S3 web console, find the bucket you use for your WebTrans data, and click the name to bring up the detail page.
-Click on the _Permissions_ tab and go to the _Cross-origin resource sharing_ section at the very bottom of the page.
-Click the _Edit_ button, and paste the following into the dialog that appears:
+Go to the __Buckets__ section of [S3 web console](https://console.aws.amazon.com/s3/buckets), then find the bucket you use for your WebTrans data and click the name to bring up the detail page.
+Click on the __Permissions__ tab and go to the __Cross-origin resource sharing__ section at the very bottom of the page.
+Click the __Edit__ button, and paste the following into the dialog that appears:

 ```json
 [